-Fact Check: Who's Right About Protections For Pre-Existing Conditions?
+FACT CHECK: Who's Right About Protections For Pre-Existing Conditions?

 Will protections on pre-existing conditions become collateral damage?

-In 2017, the GOP-controlled House and Senate voted on several versions of a bill that would have dramatically overhauled the ACA, including its protections on pre-existing conditions.
+In 2017, the GOP-controlled House and Senate voted on several versions of a bill that would have dramatically overhauled the ACA, including its protections of pre-existing conditions.
 Under the last bill that narrowly failed in the Senate, states would have been given authority to allow insurers to waive some of those protections, including the one requiring the same premiums be charged regardless of health status.

 In February, 18 GOP attorneys general and two GOP governors filed suit in federal court in Texas.
 They charge that because Congress in its 2017 tax bill eliminated the ACA's penalty for not having insurance, the entire federal health law is unconstitutional.
 Their argument is that the Supreme Court upheld the ACA in 2012 based only on Congress' taxing power, and that without the tax, the rest of the law should fall.